 Furthermore, there is no data about the best planting date for optimizing the yield of Ajwain at the climatic regions of Maharashtra.
-Therefore this study aimed to determine the determination of the optimum sowing date and plant density of Ajwain for achievement of maximum seed yields under the conditions of the Marathwada region of Maharashtra.
+Therefore, this study aimed to determine the determination of the optimum sowing date and plant density of Ajwain for achievement of maximum seed yields under the conditions of the Marathwada region of Maharashtra.
 Cultivation of Ajwain crop particularly in Marathwada region is very first time and new technology for farmers.

 Materials and Methods –

-The experimental site was located at Parbhani a district of Marathwada region of Maharashtra having tropical climate characterized by hot and dry in summer and cold in winter.
-Agro climatically it is classified as assured rainfall zone.
-The average annual precipitation during season was 772.35 mm, temperature varied from minimum 12.3 0C to maximum 35.3 0C and relative humidity was recorded from 20 percent to 92 percent during the experiment.
+The experimental site was located at Parbhani, a district of Marathwada region of Maharashtra having tropical climate characterized by hot and dry in summer and cold in winter.
+Agro climatically, it is classified as assured rainfall zone.
+The average annual precipitation during season was 772.35 mm, temperature varied from minimum 12.3 ℃ to maximum 35.3 0C and relative humidity was recorded from 20 percent to 92 percent during the experiment.

 Experiment design and cultural practices

-In this experiment Factorial Randomize Block Design was used and divided into three replications.
+In this experiment, Factorial Randomized Block Design was used and divided into three replications.
 Three sowing dates (15, 23 and 30 of August) was applied with three plant spacings (60 × 10, 75 × 30 and 90 × 45 cm).
 The distances between plots and between blocks was 1 m and 2 m respectively.
 Recommended variety of Ajwain AA 01-19 was used.
 The seedling depth 0.5 cm before sowing and the soil was leveled with NPK at rate of 80:40:40 kg/ha , nitrogen as in two splits as basal and top was applied.
 Planting of seeds was done manually.
 At 3-4 leaf stage, the seedlings were thinned with expected densities.
 Hand weeding was applied for eradication of weeds.
 There was no any occurrence of pests and diseases during crop growth.
 Along with cultural practices and essential minimum irrigation during the crop growth period we made an attempt for Ajwain cultivation in Marathwada region of Maharashtra (INDIA).

 Plant identification and statistical analysis

 In order to determine the yield and other characters under varying plant densities and sowing dates, a number of plant samples was taken by 1 m2.
 Primer and edge plants were discarded and remaining rows were harvested.
 All plots were evaluated on same basis.
 In order to measure the seed yield and total dry matter, plants were harvested at physiological maturity stage when seeds turn into little yellow –brownish with pungent test and aroma.
 Five plants were randomly selected from each plot to measure the number of umbrella per plant and plant height.
-Three umbrellas from each plants were selected and the number of seeds were counted.
+Three umbrellas from each plant were selected and the number of seeds were counted.
 Harvest index was computed as the ratio of the seed yield to aboveground dry matter at harvest.
 Analysis of variance (ANOVA) was used to determine the significant differences.

 Result & Discussion -